openpnp/openpnp/Camera-Settling.md

 1. With the camera selected in the Machine Setup tab, select the Vision tab.
 2. Set the Settle Method to FixedTime and change the value of Settle Time (ms) to the number of milliseconds required.
 The easiest way to determine the value is to start high (2000ms) and then lower it until you stop getting good results and use a slightly higher value.

 But because the settle scenarios can be quite different, it is hard to find a settle time that covers the worst case, while not slowing down the machine too much.
 Computer Vision is used in very different scenarios.
 Sometimes the machine races to a location then stops abruptly and wants to perform a CV operation (e.g. find a fiducial).
 On the other hand there are "drill-down" type CV operations where many pictures are taken in succession with only minor adjustment moves between them.
-Unless you have the stiffest machine and the fastest camera, these scenarios will require vastly different settle times due to vibrations and other effects.
+Unless you have the stiffest machine and the coolest camera, these scenarios will require vastly different settle times due to vibrations and other effects.

 It is also very difficult to know and provoke the worst case scenario in advance.
 That is the reason for advanced Settle Methods and diagnostics.